 The next thing should be to echo the pain points and describe the current process and how things work today to make sure that you share the same mindscape.
 If the client responds in a negative way, ask for clarification.
 You have to be sure to understand the problem on a superficial level after the first talk so you're able to vaguely define the scope and complexity of the project.

-Prefer the plainest solution and think about ways to reduce already solved problems to this specific problem (experience and theoretical knowledge can boost this step), but don't get trapped in details.
+Prefer the easiest solution and think about ways to reduce this specific problem to already solved problems, but don't get trapped in details at this point.

-Write down any problems that could occure and assess their relevance and contact with reality.
-Some problems are just theoretically relevant, although it's a balancing act to differentiate, e.g. using SHA1 for file hashes could be / is a security threat in the very near future.
+Write down any problems that could occur and assess their relevance and contact with reality.
+Some problems are just theoretically relevant but can come up at later stages of the product.
 Try to list all possible solutions for these problems and their advantages and disadvantages - this is relevant for the third talk.
 Colloquial language is preferred so there is no terminology barrier.
-I've seen it too many times that computer scientists use words in a normal conversation that their dialog partner don't and simply can't know.
+I've seen it too many times that computer scientists use words in a normal conversation that their dialog partner doesn't and simply can't know.
 This doesn't help the customer and should be discouraged.

-Expectations that are unspoken by the client can be real conflict points in the future, so use this last talk before any code gets written to make sure that there are no hidden hopes and obviousnesses, e.g. I've seen many projects where a secure role system was expected but not properly communicated and was therefore poorly implemented.
+Silent implicit expectations can be real conflict points in the future, so use this last talk before any code gets written to make sure that there are no hidden hopes and "obviousnesses", especially how a certain feature behaves in detail.
 It's not always one's own fault, but you will be blamed because people are not as rational and objective as desired, so it's in your interest to minimize and eliminate those hidden conflict detonators.

-Now it's time to build a small prototype which shouldn't get confused with a MVP (minimum viable product).
-You can build some interactions that outline how the users or the client can interact and solve their business problem.
+Now it's time to build a small prototype that shouldn't get confused with an MVP (minimum viable product).
+You can build some interactions that outline how the users or the client can interact and solve their business problems.

 Don't get caught up in the details and make sure that the client is not pedantically searching for inconsistencies in the prototype and explain the purpose of the demonstration.

-On a professional side this prototype can be compared to a mockup used in architecture or other fields of engineering and is possibly the best way to show the final product without wasting resources.
+From a professional perspective, this prototype can be compared to a mockup used in architecture or other fields of engineering and is possibly the best way to show the final product without wasting resources.